-Have you ever been to the parks as a lady on a solo mission?
+Have you ever been to the parks on a solo mission?
 Have you ever dreamed about it?
 Let me tell you, it is well worth doing!
-Going solo allows you a great chance to explore the parks at your own pace without a child demanding to ride Peter Pan’s Flight for the hundredth time or a significant other who doesn’t understand why you need to purchase that shirt, you already have one just like it at home!
-(Ummmm…no, honey my other one says 2011 and it is clearly 2012.
-Big difference!)
+Going to Disney World Solo allows you a great chance to explore the parks at your own pace without a child demanding to ride Peter Pan’s Flight for the hundredth time or a significant other who doesn’t understand why you need to purchase that shirt, you already have one just like it at home!

 So what can you do while on your own at the parks.
 Well, whether it’s for an hour, a day, or an entire trip, here are a few things that you should do as a lady on a solo tour.